Prospects for PBR detection of KM3-230213A-like events: Introduction

 On February 13, 2023, a partial implementation of the KM3NeT/ARCA detector~\cite{KM3Net:2016zxf, KM3NeT:2022pnv} recorded an energetic, nearly horizontal muon track, with a reconstructed energy of $ E_{\mu}=\unit[120^{+110}_{-60}]{PeV}$ \cite{KM3NeT:2025npi}.
 This event, designated as KM3-230213A, most likely was initiated by a neutrino interaction.
 It represents the highest-energy neutrino event observed to date.
 To optimally study the possible origin of such an extreme energy neutrino, an instrument is desired that is capable of pointing at any position in the sky, following the source for a sufficient time, and having a low energy threshold.

-POEMMA-Balloon with Radio (PBR) is a stratospheric balloon mission \cite{ICRC2025Eser} representing the most advanced pathfinder for future space-based missions, such as the Probe of Multi-Messenger Astrophysics (POEMMA) \cite{POEMMA:2020ykm}.
+POEMMA-Balloon with Radio (PBR) is a stratospheric balloon mission~\cite{ICRC2025Eser} representing the most advanced pathfinder for future space-based missions, such as the Probe of Multi-Messenger Astrophysics (POEMMA)~\cite{POEMMA:2020ykm}.
 PBR is designed to fulfill these above requirements as one of its three main scientific objectives: the search for transient astrophysical neutrinos via a Target-of-Opportunity (ToO) approach following multi-messenger event alerts.
-In addition, its scientific program includes the observation of high-altitude horizontal air-showers (HAHAs) and the inaugural measurement of the fluorescence emissions from extensive air showers (EASs) generated by ultra-high-energy cosmic rays (UHECRs) from a suborbital platform.
+In addition, its scientific program includes the observation of high-altitude horizontal air-showers and the inaugural measurement of the fluorescence emissions from extensive air showers (EASs) generated by ultra-high-energy cosmic rays (UHECRs) from a suborbital platform.
+PBR is scheduled to fly as a payload on a NASA Super Pressure Balloon (SPB), which will circumnavigate the Southern Ocean for more than 20 days following its launch from Wanaka, New Zealand, in Spring 2027.

-As a pathfinder, PBR builds on the design studies of POEMMA and leverages experience from previous balloon missions, including EUSO-SPB1 \cite{JEM-EUSO:2023ypf} and EUSO-SPB2 \cite{Adams:2025owi}.
+As a pathfinder, PBR builds on the design studies of POEMMA and leverages experience from previous balloon missions, including EUSO-SPB1~\cite{JEM-EUSO:2023ypf} and EUSO-SPB2~\cite{Adams:2025owi}.
 The payload integrates three primary instruments: a Fluorescence Camera (FC), a Cherenkov Camera (CC), and a dedicated Radio Instrument (RI).
-The FC, which records the longitudinal profiles of UHECR-induced air showers, is described in detail elsewhere \cite{Battisti:2024rfv}.
+The FC, which records the longitudinal profiles of UHECR-induced air showers, is described in detail elsewhere~\cite{Battisti:2024rfv}.
 The CC is incorporated into the hybrid focal surface of a \unit[1.1]{m} Schmidt telescope with a field of view (FoV) of 36$^{\circ}$ (vertical) by 24$^{\circ}$ (horizontal).
 Together with the RI, which complements the optical measurements, these instruments form the principal detectors for neutrino signatures such as those associated with event KM3-230213A.
-A NASA-supplied rotator paired with a custom-designed tilt system facilitates precise positioning of both instruments to any location below the horizon, a critical feature for following up on multi-messenger alerts.
+A NASA-supplied rotator paired with a custom-designed tilt system facilitates precise positioning of both instruments to any location below the horizon.